 I have a particular interest in student welfare, especially dyslexia.

 In 2011-12, while I was Senior Tutor, I was lead investigator in a Senior Tutor Network funded project on 'Personal Tutoring for Students From the University of Nottingham Ningbo Campus'.
 The research team included Dr Dan Hucker, Dr Sarah Browne and Dr Carole Mallia.

-Building upon the success of the mentoring scheme for Ningbo students which was created by Dr Browne and Dr Mallia, in 2013 I created the Department of History's peer mentoring scheme, which matches all home, exchange and Ningbo students with a second or third year volunteer mentor.
+Building upon the success of the mentoring scheme for Ningbo students which was created by Dr Browne and the late Dr Mallia, in 2013 I created the Department of History's peer mentoring scheme, which matches all home, exchange and Ningbo students with a second or third year volunteer mentor.

 I am a Senior Fellow of the Higher Education Academy and in 2010 received a Lord Dearing Award for Teaching and Learning.

 In 2014 I was made one of the Student Union's 100 Heroes.
 This award recognised contributions from 100 past and present students, societies and members of staff in celebration of the Union's centenary.
 With such a massive potential field of nominees from across a century, my inclusion in the final list was a huge honour.
 The only other History person included in the list was Professor W R Fryer, the founder of our Dissertation prize, who retired in 1981.
 My wife (Dr Gabriele Neher in the Department of Art History) and I were the only married couple to be included.

 My modules have grown directly out of my research.
 My second year module, V12164 The Second World War and Social Change in Britain, 1939-1951 surveys and analyses popular experiences of the Second World War on the Home Front in Britain.